rougenbacher/Neat_Pulse_Bulk_Actions/README.md

 <br>

 > [!IMPORTANT]
-> While I work at Neat, this tool is not officially supported by Neat.
-It is an independent project created to assist Neat customers, but Neat does not endorse or provide support for it.
+> Warning: While I work at Neat, this tool is not officially supported, endorsed, or maintained by Neat.
+It is an independent project created to assist Neat customers. <b>Use at your own risk.</b> Neat assumes no responsibility for any issues arising from its use.
+Thoroughly test in a non-production environment before making any critical or large-scale changes.
 <br>
 <img src="images/PulseTool.png" alt="ProductImage" width="720" height="auto">